 In common with good practice, we will aim to work in partnership with parents/carers and (as appropriate) pupils to meet their individual needs.
 The following guidance aims to ensure a smooth-running partnership that minimises the impact of medical requirements on the day-to-day school life of pupils.
-Parents/carers are encouraged to contact the Headteacher, Richard George, if they feel that procedures require adjustment or alteration to suit their specific case.
+Parents/carers are encouraged to contact the Acting Headteacher, Edward Barnes, if they feel that procedures require adjustment or alteration to suit their specific case.
 The Headteacher will then refer this to Nominated Medical Competency Checker.

-Staff that provide support for pupils with medical needs which may include the administration of medication will be given support by the Nominated Medical Competency Checker, Charlotte Rapkin, under the instruction of the Headteacher, access to necessary information, and receive appropriate training and guidance where necessary.
+Staff that provide support for pupils with medical needs which may include the administration of medication will be given support by the Nominated Medical Competency Checker, Joanne Cluley or Lisa Austin, under the instruction of the Headteacher, access to necessary information, and receive appropriate training and guidance where necessary.
 Anyone administering medicines at any time will have completed the Medication E-Learning Training and be deemed competent by the Nominated Medical Competency Checker.
 A witnessed will always be present when medication is administered, following the medication administration and recording procedure.